This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 Having a dedicated stash of supplies is important because even the best-laid plans can falter.
 Storms may be more intense than expected, evacuation may be slow, and you may have trouble getting food and materials you need at the last minute.

-Timmer suggests that a good starting point is a kit of supplies that can last you and your family 3-5 days.
+Timmer suggests a good starting point is a supply kit that can last you and your family 3-5 days.

 “Aim to have at least 3-5 days' worth of supplies, but you may even want to plan for longer than 5 days depending on your situation,” Timmer said.
 “If you have a large family or expect to be displaced for an extended period of time based on the storm path and projected severity, it’s better to have more supplies on hand.
 Most importantly, make sure your plan and kit are tailored to your family’s needs.”